 They were intended to be the bodyguard of the emperor.
 As a matter of fact during the three centuries of their existence

-(they were dissolved by Constantine in 312) the praetorians were for most of the emperors a cause of
+(they were dissolved by Emperor Constantine in 312) the praetorians were for most of the emperors a cause of

-worry, rather than a source of security.
+concern, rather than a source of security.

 In 35 Tiberius had appointed as his successors his grandson Tiberius Gemellus